waku-org/specs/standards/core/sync.md

 The flexibility of the protocol implies that much is left to the implementers.
 What will follow is NOT part of the specification.
 This section was created to inform implementations.

+#### Cluster & Shards
+To prevent nodes from synchronizing messages from shard they don't support, cluster and shards information has been added to each payload.
+On reception, if two peers don't share the same set of shards the sync is aborted.

 #### Parameters
 Two useful parameters to add to your implementation are partitioning count and the item set threshold.